bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 # <a name="results"></a>Experiments

-I made up some queries, and for substructure queries, I chose structures from a list of substructure queries gathered from real queries that dalke has shared [here](https://hg.sr.ht/~dalke/sqc/browse/README?rev=tip).
+I made up some queries, and for substructure queries, I chose structures from a list of substructure queries gathered from real queries that Andrew Dalke has shared [here](https://hg.sr.ht/~dalke/sqc/browse/README?rev=tip).

 The data set is from a Postgres dump of chembl33.